 Adding a wreath is such a simple and low clutter way of decorating all year long.
-Having a piece of decor out of site and out of mind can still tell the world that you care…in a minimalist way.
+Having a piece of decor out of sight and out of mind can still tell the world that you care…in a minimalist way.

 To enhance the holiday spirit you could purchase a wreath for a good cause from a boy scout or one of the million other people who will be trying to sell you one this time of year, or grab a simple, natural one you can use all year long.

 If you prefer a more minimalist wreath, you can always make your own like this one from Treasures and Travels.

-Another elegant way to decorate for Christmas is by adding some simple decorations to your dinning table.
+Another elegant way to decorate for Christmas is by adding some simple decorations to your dining table.
 Maybe that means a pretty table runner or a simple centerpiece.

 These little touches stay mostly out of your way, keep your house cleaner, and make family dinners a little more enjoyable.